niteshsinwar/React-native-app/README.md

 # Contacts Mobile App
-- This is a sample "Contacts" mobile app developed using React Native.
+- This is a  "Contacts" mobile app developed using React Native.
 The app allows users to view contacts from their phone, search for contacts by name, and view contact details in a popup.

 ## Features
 - Display contacts from the user's phone, including their name and phone number.